-In my master's thesis for Aalto University MediaLab, I explored the narrative possibilites of audio augmented reality with six-degrees-of-freedom (6DoF) positional tracking.
-By analysing related experiences and literature, I propose a list of narrative techniques characteristic to the medium.
-I also designed and constructed a prototype of a 6DoF AAR setup to get first-hand experience on the medium as well as test some of the narrative techniques in practice.
+In my master's thesis (2021) for Aalto University MediaLab, I explored the narrative possibilites of audio augmented reality with six-degrees-of-freedom (6DoF) positional tracking.
+By analysing related experiences and literature, I proposed a list of narrative techniques characteristic to the medium.
+I also designed and constructed a prototype of a 6DoF AAR setup to get first-hand experience on the medium and test some of the narrative techniques in practice.

 AAR is gaining momentum with the current renaissance of augmented reality (AR) and mixed reality (MR).
 Since the 1990s when the term AAR was first introduced, the medium has been researched extensively, and with new technologies and wearable devices, interesting AAR applications are getting available to the wider audiences.
 However, the narrative possibilities of AAR tend to be still an under-explored territory.
 This is especially true for AAR that utilises 6DoF positional tracking.
 In 6DoF AAR the user can freely move in a space while hearing spatially synchronised virtual sounds embedded in the environment.